DynaPlex/DynaPlex/docs/reference/language-reference.md

   load the results into supported fields of the state class.

 Test your code in CPython.
 Validate in pyright — if that complains, then it is likely that the code is not valid DynaML.
-If something fails to compile, use an LLM, pointing it to this reference document and to your code, and it will likely tell you what is wrong.
+Calling the runtime no-ops `assert_mdp(mdp)` and `assert_policy_for_mdp(mdp, policy)` in your script additionally makes pyright check that your classes satisfy the interfaces DynaPlex expects.
+If something fails to compile, look up the error message on the [troubleshooting page](troubleshooting.md), which groups the common compile errors by family with causes and fixes.
+Alternatively, use an LLM, pointing it to this reference document and to your code, and it will likely tell you what is wrong.
 If not, post a question on [GitHub Discussions](https://github.com/DynaPlex/DynaPlex/discussions).